 Submit the manuscript with the following:

-Covering letter indicating the category under which authors wish the article to be considered for and also outlining briefly the aims, methods, results, and main message of the paper.
+1) Cover letter indicating the category under which authors wish the article to be considered for and also outlining briefly the aims, methods, results, and main message of the paper.

 2) Properly labeled CD containing: the manuscript, agreement/disclosure forms.
 The Bulletin accepts and gives priority to manuscripts submitted by email.